Code-Institute-Submissions/ci-milestone2/docs/TESTING.md

 Minor issues:
 - Score showing previous game's score on new game
     - Added a call to updateScores() on start function
+- The game rounds have a slight delay before playing for the first time, it would be good to add some preload method to the sounds